google/pytype/docs/developers/index.md

 * Add documentation for: two-pass analysis in analyze.py, config.py
 * For completeness, mention: copybara, imports_map, blaze integration
 * Add non-typegraph things to "Basic concepts" and "Important code components"
-* Fill in the commented out "Hashing and Sets" section in typegraph.md
 * Add a quick guide for how to add a new typing feature
 * Coordinate dev guide and CONTRIBUTING.md
   (https://github.com/google/pytype/issues/570)